Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the God of protection, compassion, tenderness, and love!

 Climbing some stairs, you reach the main entrance, which opens towards a verandah.
 You can see Krishna’s childhood pastimes paintings on the walls.
 Along with the stone carvings, the artwork will fascinate you.

-In the courtyard, you will also find a vast and religiously significant tree.
-People tie red threads of wishes on it following a belief that Lord Krishna hears all the wishes.
+You will also find a vast and religiously significant tree in the courtyard.
+People tie red threads of wishes on it, believing that Lord Krishna hears all the wishes.

 4. The Holy Sand of Raman Reti